How To: Master iOS 18's T9 Dialing for Lightning-Fast Contact Searches on Your iPhone

 How T9 Dialing Works for iPhone on iOS 18

-Instead of T9 texting, Apple is implementing T9 dialing on iOS 18, where you use the letters on the keypad in the Phone app to spell out the name of one of your contacts.
+Instead of T9 texting, Apple implemented T9 dialing on iOS 18, where you use the letters on the keypad in the Phone app to spell out the name of one of your contacts.
 It's even more efficient than T9 texting because you only have to press a key once, no matter which letter on the button you need.
 The Phone app predicts the contact's name based on the sequence you enter and how often you contact them.

 So, dialing 2-6-6 could bring up first names like Ann or Connie, last names like Boone, business names like Comcast, or phone numbers that contain 266 in any spot.
 On-device intelligence attempts to show you your most frequent contacts first.